farhad-dalirani/ROS-1-Warm-Up/README.md

 create a package:
 First chage directory: `cd catkin_ws/src/`.
 Then, create package by using `catkin_create_pkg package-name dependencies name`.
 For example, `catkin_create_pkg my_first_package roscpp rospy std_msgs`.
 After that, we should go to `catkin_ws` and make again by using `catkin_make`.

 For creating node by Python after making the new package, we can go to the directory of the new package inside catkin workstation and create a folder that is named `scripts`.
 We can put out python code inside this folder.
-We create a python file and make it executable by using `chmod ~x file-name.py`.
+We create a python file and make it executable by using `chmod +x file-name.py`.
 Making the catkin workspace after adding Python nodes is not necessary.

 # ROS command: